soneejaiswal/mytaxi/README.md

-# mytaxi backend applicant test
+mytaxi backend Applicant Test Service

-## Task Description
+# Task Description
 You should be able to start the example application by executing com.mytaxi.MytaxiServerApplicantTestApplication, which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.

 The project is based on a small web service which uses the following technologies: